(Winter 1944-5)

 ?

-Greed plays a strange role in this saga, as wealthy collector, Ivar Mason, has in his possession one of the Grinning Guardians....and only two such pieces exist.
-He is suddenly visited by a mysterious person who asks if he'd like to own both.
-He does and the mystery person heads out to steal the other from collector Ephraim Smith.
-The Spectre arrives and tells Mason what that guy is trying to do, so the Ghostly Guardian sets a trap.
-But the mysterious visitor tells Mason that, unless he forks over his guardian, then he'll tell the Police that Mason bribed him to steal Smith's statue.
-Mason gives him the statue, but Spectre follows....and falls into a trap and is gassed.
-He escapes and recovers the Guardian and returns it to Mason.
+Greed plays a role in this saga of two wealthy collectors who each possess one of two known Grinning Guardians.
+Both are visited by a mysterious person who asks each if they'd like to own both.
+The Spectre arrives and tells Mason what that guy is trying to do, so a trap is set.
+But the mysterious visitor tells Mason that, unless he forks over his Guardian, then he'll tell the Police that Mason bribed him to steal Smith's statue.
+Mason gives him the statue, but Spectre follows, falls into a trap and is gassed, but escapes and recovers the Guardian and returns it to Mason.

 Indexer Notes